rgehring/dotfiles/README.md

 dotfiles
 ========

-I use a DVORAK keyboard
+I use a DVORAK keyboard; this makes vim a drag

-this breaks lots of vim functionality; the purpose of my dotfiles are to piece back together as much as i can via creative rebindings!
+so i rebound a bunch of movement keys and set up tmux and vim with solarized.

 tmux bash vim solarizad n dvorak yo---ultimate l337 keys.

--RG